buildingSMART-Finland/InfraModel/README.md

   {{xtabulate3 TYPE SCHEMAFILE}} - same as xtabulate, but more chatty

   {{xtabulate4 TYPE SCHEMAFILE}} - same as xtabulate, but with xml code example

+  {{xtabulate4 TYPE SCHEMAFILE}} - same as xtabulate, but with expanded xml code example (up to 5 levels)

   {{xmlsnippet TYPE SCHEMAFILE}} - produce example code from xml schema